 Transparency, the fourth dimension, is about how aware the learners are about the social aspect of the learning.
 This relates to the first two dimensions—immediacy and structure—in that the more immediate and the more structured the social learning, the more likely learners are to see how the learning is social, but I include it as a separate dimension because, even in the case of immediate and structured social learning, the designers get to decide whether to forefront what they’re doing in a particular learning experience to support social learning or whether to be be opaque and bake the social learning in without calling attention to it (maybe like those brownies that have spinach in them, but only the chef knows?)

-For example, hot seats at workshops can be a great social learning tool (and we made use of them at the Leading Learning Symposium last year and plan to do more this year).
+For example, hot seats at workshops can be a great social learning tool.
+(We made use of them at the Leading Learning Symposium and have since come to call them collaborative coaching.)
 If you’re unfamiliar with the concept, a learner volunteers to be in the hot seat—an actual stool or chair where other learners can see and hear her.
 She briefly shares a problem or an opportunity she wants help with, and then the room of other learners offers her, in rapid-fire fashion, ideas for how to address the problem or seize the opportunity.
 The person in the hot seat listens, but shouldn’t respond during the rapid-fire suggestions.
 At the end, the facilitator offers her two cents, and then the hot sitter may choose to respond, but briefly—often a “thanks” is enough.

 A hot seat can be more or less transparent—the facilitator can talk about how the other learners are learning by listening and generating ideas, getting practice in brainstorming and critical thinking, even if the problem or opportunity raised by the person in the hot seat doesn’t directly apply to them.
 Or the facilitator can skip that and just focus on providing the rules.
 She can be more or less transparent in her use of the hot seat as a social learning tool.